Cold Weather Safety Tips for Outdoor Workers

 Wear Good Shoes

 Wear proper footwear when tackling winter weather.
-A pair of water resistant and insulated boots with rubber treads is important for industrial winter safety.
+A pair of water-resistant and insulated boots with rubber treads are important for industrial winter safety.
 Slow your pace and shorten your steps when navigating snowy/icy walkways.

 Know the Signs